Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone structure in rhombohedral graphite: INTRODUCTION

-The symmetrical and topological properties of graphene layers and their stacks have opened up new fields of physical research in the past decade.
+The research on graphene layers and their stacks has lasted till today.
+The inherent symmetrical and topological properties inspire new ideas in many fields of physics.
 According to the hexagonal lattice symmetry, a number of graphene layers can be so stacked that any adjacent two are shifted from each other in either direction along the armchair orientation.
-Among others, ABC-stacking configuration is especially noticeable in that all the layers are shifted in a unique direction.
-A non-trivial topological phase is accommodated therein,\cite{xiao11,heikkila11} giving rise to surface states that are localized at the outermost layers and coupled to the rest, so-called bulk states.\cite{xiao11,heikkila11,guinea06,otani10} This is distinct from AB-stacking configuration,\cite{koshino07} whose trivial topology does not render any surface states.\cite{xiao11} In general, these surface states are characterized by flat band dispersion about the zero energy.
-It is well known that the flat surface subbands in ABC-stacked $N$-layer graphene can be obtained from a chiral effective Hamiltonian with chirality $J=N$.\cite{min08,zhangf10} Corresponding quantum Hall effects (QHEs) have been predicted\cite{min08,zhangf10,koshino09} and observed at least for $N=3$.\cite{kumar11,zhangl11} Apart from the surface subbands, the bulk subbands are gapped and seem to be intricate.
-They evolve to be even more complex with increasing $N$,\cite{xiao11} while the surface subbands are more and more flat.\cite{heikkila11} So far, the bulk subbands remain unsolved, probably because no attractive properties are expected from them.
-There is, however, something remarkable in their evolution to the three-dimensional ($3$D) realm as is highlighted in recent research.
+Among others, ABC-stacking configuration is especial in that all the layers are shifted in a single direction.
+The non-trivial topological phase thus induced can give rise to surface states,\cite{xiao11,heikkila11} which are localized at the outermost layers and coupled to the rest, so-called bulk states.\cite{xiao11,heikkila11,guinea06,otani10} By contrast, AB-stacking configuration does not accommodate any surface states because of the relevant trivial topology.\cite{xiao11} As having been realized in ABC-stacked $N$-layer graphene (ABCNG),\cite{kumar13} the surface states are characterized by flat subbands crossing about the zero energy.
+The related chiral effective Hamiltonian with chirality $J=N$ was constructed,\cite{min08,koshino09,zhangf10} and associated quantum Hall effect (QHE) were predicted and observed at least for $N=3$.\cite{min08,kumar11,yuan11,zhangl11}